ar-nelson/osmosis-js/README.md

 When two Osmosis instances establish a connection, they send each other a State Summary.
-The State Summary consists of a State Hash and a mapping from each known peer's Peer ID to its public key and latest Lamport number.
+The State Summary consists of a State Hash and a mapping from each known peer's Peer ID to its latest Lamport number.

-The State Hash is a cumulative hash of the IDs of an instance's entire action history, in order.
+The State Hash is a cumulative hash of the IDs of an instance's entire Action history, in order.
 It is computed recursively:

 ```txt